Notice of Privacy Practices

 Alternative Communication: You have the right to request that we communicate with you about your health information by alternative means or to alternative locations.
 Your request must be made in writing and it must be mailed to the address listed at the end of this Notice.
-Your request must specify the alternative means or location, and provide satisfactory explanation how payments will be handled under the alternative means or location.
+Your request must specify the alternative means or location, and provide a satisfactory explanation of how payments will be handled under the alternative means or location.

 Questions and Complaints

 If you want more information about our privacy practices, or if you have questions or concerns, please contact us.

 If you are concerned that we may have violated your privacy rights; if you disagree with a decision we made about access to your health information; if you disagree with our response to a request you made to amend or restrict the use or disclosure of your health information; or if you feel we have violated an agreement to communicate with you by alternative means or at alternative locations, you may complain to using the contact information listed at the end of this Notice.
 You may also submit a written complaint to the U.S. Department of Health and Human Services.
 We will provide you with the address to file your complaint with the U.S. Department of Health and Human Services upon request.

 We support your right to the privacy of your protected health information.
 We will not retaliate against you in any way if you choose to file a complaint with us or with the U.S. Department of Health and Human Services.
 Please feel free to contact us using the following information.
 You can contact us via mail, email, telephone, or fax.

 Submit questions, Requests, and Complaints to:

 West Coast Dental Services, Inc.